clangd/vscode-clangd/DEVELOPING.md

 * Make sure install the `vsce` command (`npm install -g vsce`)
 * `llvm-vs-code-extensions` account
-* Bump the version in `package.json`, and commit the change to upstream
+* Bump the version in `package.json`, and commit the change.

 The extension is published under `llvm-vs-code-extensions` account, which is maintained by clangd developers.
 If you want to make a new release, please